 '''

-addTempo (self, track, time, tempo)
+MIDIFile.addTempo (track, time, tempo)

 Add notes to the MIDIFile object

 '''

-- track The track to which the tempo event is added. - time The time (in beats) at which tempo event is placed - tempo The tempo, in Beats per Minute.
+- track The track to which the tempo event is added.
+Note that in a format 1 file this parameter is ignored and the tempo is written to the tempo track - time The time (in beats) at which tempo event is placed - tempo The tempo, in Beats per Minute.
 [Integer]